Antimony51122/Elingling_On_Time/Documentation/source/func/interactive_objects.rst

 Soldier
 ~~~~~~~

-Apart from event handling functionalities we have discussed in previous sections, the interesting part about ``Soldier`` class is the chasing functionality.
+Apart from event handling functionalities, we have discussed in previous sections, the interesting part about ``Soldier`` class is the chasing functionality.

-Initially the soldier is standing still, as long as the x-position of the main chrarcter is bigger than that of the ``Soldier`` which means it's on the right of the ``Soldier``, it will start the chasing:
+Initially, the soldier is standing still, as long as the x-position of the main character is bigger than that of the ``Soldier`` which means it's on the right of the ``Soldier``, it will start the chasing:

 .. code-block:: C#